Raijeee/SleepSync/README.md

     self.connection.commit()
 ```
 This is a function that adds a new user to the database.
 It holds 3 variables, Username, Password and Email and requires all 3 to be filled in.
 An ID is also created to uniquely identify the individual users and it will have a random integer between 1 and 1000000.
 This is executed through Python and the SQL console.

+Adding a new user to the database, again requried python to talk with SQL lite through console.
+However, this proved to be a challenging task as I have realized that throughout my own code, I have been using different variable names.
+So to fix this, I had to one line by one line change "user" to "username" and "pass" to "password" as it for some reason was different throughout the code, causing this piece of code to not work.
+At the end, I was able to fix it and the create new user function was able to work.
+Perhaps next time I could be more mindful with the variable names I use.

 ## Class functions that relate to KivyMD screens IDs